 - Burglary (NRS 205.060)

-Although Nevada law does not specifically state it, it appears that people convicted of the following offenses are also required to register as a Tier 1 offender:
+Although Nevada state law does not specifically state it, it appears that people convicted of the following offenses are also required to register as a Tier 1 offender:

 - Luring a mentally ill person